Are Scorpions a Problem in Austin? A Complete Guide for Westlake, Lakeway & Steiner Ranch

 Our Austin Scorpion Protocol

-- Targeted perimeter treatment: Residual insecticide applied to the foundation, garage entry, weep holes, window frames, and utility penetrations.
+- Targeted perimeter treatment: Residual insecticide is applied to key areas.

-- Interior crack-and-crevice treatment: Dust and residual products placed in wall voids, attic entry points, and garage baseboards.
+- Interior crack-and-crevice treatment: Dust and residual products are used in strategic locations.

-- Exclusion recommendations: We identify gaps and entry points and provide a prioritized sealing checklist.
+- Exclusion recommendations: We provide a sealing checklist to prevent entry.

 We serve the full Austin metro including Westlake Hills, Lakeway, Bee Cave, Steiner Ranch, Spicewood, Dripping Springs, Cedar Park, Round Rock, and Pflugerville.
 Request a quote or call (844) 955-2447.